luqmanbarry/external-secrets-operator-guide/README.md

 # Overview

-> The External Secrets Operator extends Kubernetes with Custom Resources, which define where secrets live and how to synchronize them.
+> The [External Secrets Operator](https://external-secrets.io/v0.6.1/) extends Kubernetes with Custom Resources, which define where secrets live and how to synchronize them.
 The controller fetches secrets from an external API and creates Kubernetes secrets.
 If the secret from the external API changes, the controller will reconcile the state in the cluster and update the secrets accordingly. -- ESO Docs.

 # Design Considerations

 External Secrets Operator provides different modes of operation, depending on use cases.

 In a multi-tenant setting, the ESO Operator can be deployed cluster wide in the `openshift-operators` namespace.
 This makes the Operator life cycle management easier in that only one instance and version of it is depoyed on the cluster.
-Hence, the tenants focus on providing their workload secrets specifications via the 3 (`ExtrnalSecret, SecretStore, Secret`) Custom Resources  to have their secrets synchronized.
+Hence, the tenants focus on providing their workload secrets specifications via the 3 (`ExternalSecret, SecretStore, Secret`) Custom Resources  to have their secrets synchronized.

 ![ESO as a Service](assets/eso-as-a-service-diagram.PNG)